LiterallyBlah/Dradis-MCP/README.md

-# MCP Server Starter
+# Dradis Pro MCP Server

-A production-ready starter template for building Model Context Protocol (MCP) servers with TypeScript.
+A production-ready MCP server for managing vulnerability issues in Dradis Pro using TypeScript.

 ## 🚀 Quick Start